lukaszmn/gitfolio/README.md

 You could also add in your custom CSS inside `index.css` to give it a more personal feel.

+#### Customize labels

+Some labels can also be changed, but it requires editing the `/dist/config.json` file and changing `labels` property.

 ### Let's Publish

 Head over to GitHub and create a new repository named `username.github.io`, where username is your username.
 Push the files inside`/dist` folder to repo you just created.